 The kind of rims you have will help determine what kind of repairs you’ll need.
 Steel wheel rims are hardy and can usually be repaired by a technician.
 On the other hand, plastic-clad wheel rims can’t take as much damage and are difficult to repair due to their less-hardy nature.

 Once you know what kind of rims you’re working with, we can move on to looking for the signs that you’ll need repairs.

 The sign you’re likely to notice first is that your tires can’t hold air for very long—they may even be deflating after a couple of hours.
 You may also notice a scalloped wear pattern if your rims are damaged.
 This could be due to your rim being bent or warped, which can cause uneven pressure while driving.

 Another sign you could notice is vibration in your steering wheel.
 You could experience pulling, such as when your car needs a wheel alignment.
 Bear in mind, this is a common symptom and doesn’t necessarily mean it’s your rims, so make sure you get your suspension and alignment checked when you come in as well.

 The kinds of repairs you can expect will depend on what kind of rims you have.
 If your rim is scuffed, steel and aluminum rims can be sanded and repainted to remove the imperfections, while you’ll have to replate chrome rims.
 It’s better to replace plastic ones once they’re damaged because scratches and scuffs can damage the structural integrity.

-If you find yourself in need of rim repair near Indianapolis, IN, then come and visit us at Andy Mohr Collision Center.
+If you find yourself in need of rim repair near Indianapolis, IN, then schedule an estimate at Andy Mohr Collision Centers.
 We’ll check out your rims and advise you on whether you should attempt to repair them, or if it’s better to replace them altogether.

-If you notice any of the above-mentioned signs, don’t hesitate to give us a visit today!
+If you notice any of the previously mentioned signs, don’t hesitate to schedule an estimate today!